13

 And Misha, in return, offered him the highest honour her tiny brain could imagine- her half-eaten biscuit.

-Sarees lay stretched out like stories waiting to be worn, guest lists were scribbled and redone, and gold passed from hand to hand- flaunted, admired, tucked away- each piece carrying the weight of legacy and tradition.
+Sarees lay stretched out, guest lists were scribbled and redone, and gold passed from hand to hand.

 It wasn't just a wedding they were preparing for.
-It was a memory in the making- and every detail held the weight of love, care, and something quietly unforgettable.
+It was a memory in the making- and every detail held the weight of love and care.

 And yet...
 Diya was nowhere to be found.